 This shrine is located on Mt Koressos near Ephesus, Selcuk.
 It is believed that Mary, the mother of Jesus, was taken here by Saint John and lived there until her Assumption.

-The preserved stones and construction was dated back into the Apostolic Age, with minor additions such as the garden landscapes outside the shrine.
+The preserved stones and construction was dated back to the Apostolic Age, with minor additions such as the garden landscapes outside the shrine.
 Inside you would see the statue of the Blessed Virgin Mary displayed in the center and also outside of the chapel.